wakesmiles/mysmile-admin/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deployment on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+This project has already been deployed.
+Any changes pushed to the `main` branch will automatically be deployed.
+Because this app is currently being used with real data, it is highly recommended to create a new branch to test features and merge the new branch to main once the feature being tested is fully implemented.
+To view the Vercel dashboard for this app, log into Vercel using Github with the Github credentials provided by the Wake Smiles dental clinic admin.